Moroccan mafia: Political reactions

 I am so relieved.
 I can't even believe it.
 Exactly two years ago I was forced to have as much security as possible due to threats.
 Ever since then, i have never walked alone in the streets.
 It was heavy.
 Fortunately, I could still do my job.
 It was a difficult time in my career.
 When you hear such news, it is an incredible relief.

-— John van den Heuvel, December 16, 2019 after Taghi's arrest in Dubai.
+— John van den Heuvel on 16 December 2019 after Taghi's arrest in Dubai.

 In 2017, writer Raf Sauviller published his book Borgerokko Maffia, which was distributed to many libraries across Flanders (Belgium) and the Netherlands.
 In his book, he discusses the corruption that takes place in the Port of Antwerp amongst police officers and Customs controls.
 According to research which was carried out in 2018, the municipality of Borgerhout, Antwerp, had an illegal economy which was larger than the regular economy due to the influx of funds by the Moroccan mafia.
 During an interview by the newspaper De Morgen on the context of this book, the mayor of Antwerp, Bart De Wever, admitted that there were many difficulties on intercepting the main commanders of the Moroccan mafia in Antwerp.
 He also stated:

 It is very easy for the Moroccan mafia to infiltrate Belgian politics.
 They do more damage than the drugs itself.
 I think it is unfair for leaders of political parties to see their party collapse.
 I already prefer to warn them that my political party will not be a potential collaborator.
-These organizations are content with an incredible turnover that can make them amongst the richest in Morocco.
+These organisations are content with an incredible turnover that can make them amongst the richest in Morocco.
 This week we have created the Kali-team.
 A team that is made up of 40 investigators to combat the Moroccan mafia in the Port of Antwerp.

-— Mayor of Antwerp, Bart De Wever, September 3, 2018.
+— Mayor of Antwerp Bart De Wever on 3 September 2018.